microsoft/hyperspace/docs/_docs/10-toh-introduction.md

 ways to reducing their operational costs – incurring unchecked expenses are their worst nightmare.
-One way to alleviate this issue would be to bring in ‘indexing’ capabilities (which come *de facto* in the traditional database systems world) into Apache Spark.
+One way to alleviate this issue would be to bring in ‘indexing’ capabilities (which come *de facto* in the traditional database systems world) into Apache Spark™.

 Among many ways to improve query performance and lowering resource consumption in database systems, indexes are particularly efficient in